 Yeah.
 It’s that time of year.

 Luckily I have a tonic – a pink, fizzy, tequila-laden tonic – that will chase away the winter blues in no time.
-And that tonic isn’t really a tonic, but it is refreshing and seasonal AF, and it’s this paloma cocktail.
+And that tonic isn’t really a tonic, but it is refreshing AF, and it’s this Paloma Cocktail.

 How to Make a Paloma Cocktail